-These two groups were the ‘suffragists’ who campaigned using peaceful methods such as lobbying, and the ‘suffragettes’ who were determined to win the right to vote for women by any means.
-Their militant campaigning sometimes included unlawful and violent acts.
+The two groups of campaigners for women’s rights were the suffragists who campaigned using peaceful methods, marching and lobbying, and the suffragettes who were determined to win the right to vote for women by more extreme actions.
+Their protests lead to the jailing of thousands of women and eventually to the right to vote and to work.
 The formation of the Women’s Land Army in World War one was a landmark moment in the battle for gender equality, 23,000 women were recruited to work full-time on the land, to replace men who had left to fight.

 We would like to thank Herefordshire Council’s Libary Service, museum service, Herefordshire Archive and Records Office, the University of Worcester, the Hive in Worcester and the Women’s History Network, for help in access these archives.